What about Spiritual Drunkenness? Is Spiritual Drunkenness Biblical?

 Drunkenness among Satanists

-A leading priest of Satan, Alistair Crowley, who called himself The Great Beast and who prophesies from his “Lord Satan,” as he calls him, wrote:
+The leading Satanic priest, Alistair Crowley, who called himself The Great Beast and who prophesies from his “Lord Satan” (as he calls him), wrote:

 Lord Satan saith: In rioting and drunkenness I rise again.
 You shall fulfil the lusts of the flesh.